pyrdm/pyrdm/docs/source/application_pyrdm.rst

 example program to demonstrate PyRDM's functionality without the need to install libspud (or Fluidity and libspud) as a dependency, and therefore any Figshare publications produced using this tool will be kept private in your Figshare account.
-You can visit the “My data” page on Figshare to view the publication details.
+You can visit the "My data" page on Figshare to view the publication details.

 Only the source code hosted on PyRDM's GitHub repository can be